LOW ENERGY AND FATIGUE

 Consider taking a good quality multi-vitamin and mineral supplement.
 The best options for you may vary depending on your stage of menopause

-Get tested – In my experience, some of the most beneficial tests for women over 40 are hormone testing and blood testing to include thyroid hormones and ferritin for iron levels.
+Get tested – In my experience, some of the most beneficial tests for women over 40 are hormone testing (DUTCH test) and blood testing to include thyroid hormones and ferritin for iron levels.